-Pensions Auto Enrolment
+Pensions Auto Enrolment (AE)

-Pensions Auto Enrolment places obligations on employers to automatically enrol 'workers' into a work based pension scheme.
-Employers have to comply with their obligations which include:
+AE obliges on employers to automatically enrol 'workers' into a work based pension scheme.
+Duties include:

-- assessing the types of workers in the business - providing a qualifying automatic enrolment pension scheme - automatically enrolling all 'eligible jobholders' into the scheme and - paying employer contributions.
+assessing the types of workers in the business

+- providing a qualifying automatic enrolment pension scheme - automatically enrolling all 'eligible jobholders' into the scheme and - · paying employer contributions.

-All employers will need to contribute at least 3% of the 'qualifying pensionable earnings' for eligible jobholders.
-However, to help employers adjust, compulsory contributions are being phased in, and are currently payable at 2% before rising to 3% from 6 April 2019.
+All employers generally need to contribute at least 3% of the 'qualifying pensionable earnings' for eligible jobholders from 6 April 2019.

-If the employer only pays the employer's minimum contribution, employees' contributions are currently 3% of their salary, before rising to 5% from 6 April 2019 as there is an overall minimum 8% contribution rate.
-The employee contributions may be paid net of basic rate tax depending on the type of pension scheme.
+If the employer only pays the employer's minimum contribution, employees' contributions are generally 5% from 6 April 2019 to meet the overall minimum 8% contribution rate.
+There are different ways of calculating minimum contributions and the employee contributions may be paid net of basic rate tax depending on the type of pension scheme.